Synergy of Mindfulness and Psychotherapy – Part One

 9. Everyone also cautions against “prescribing” mindfulness when there is unresolved trauma that might tip a patient from the openness of spacious awareness into the terrifying emptiness of the void.
 Sara Lazar, who did the pioneering research that demonstrated that sustained mindfulness practice thickens the cell volume of the insula, posterior cingulate, and parts of the brain stem and cerebellum involved in self-referencing (how am I doing?) and empathy with others, recommends yoga practice (which she has also researched) rather than mindfulness practice for patients with unresolved trauma or any history of psychosis, – taking refuge in the body, grounded, anchored to create the sense of safety that can then help hold the exploration and resolution of the trauma.

-I would also recommend Sensorimotor Psychotherapy, which is Pat Ogden’s mindfulness-based, body-based therapy for trauma, cultivating the patient’s mindful self-empathy before focusing on the sensations and impulses where trauma is held in the body.
+I would also recommend Sensorimotor Psychotherapy, which is Pat Ogden’s mindfulness-based, body-based therapy for trauma, cultivate the patient’s mindful self-empathy before focusing on the sensations and impulses where trauma is held in the body.

 New wisdom and new questions will continue to emerge as this synergy gains momentum.
 More next month in Part Two.